Overview

 Skin-To-Skin Contact

 Diseases such as herpes and HPV can be transmitted simply by skin-to-skin contact.
 You do not need to have intercourse for this transfer to occur.
 So, can you get an STD without having sex?
-Yes, HPV and herpes are great instances of STDs that can be transmitted through non-sexual contact.
+Yes, nonsexual contact can transmit STDs such as HPV and herpes.

 -